joshbode/mise-nix/README.md

 # Mise Nix Flake Plugin

-Enable flake development environments, equivalent to `nix develop`.
+Enable flake development environments, similar to `nix develop`, but in your own shell.

+Note: `shellHook` will not be loaded.

 ## Installation